What is Slurm, and how do I submit a Slurm job?

 Here are some useful Slurm commands with their purpose:

-sinfo reports the state of partitions and nodes managed by SLURM.
-It has a wide variety of filtering, sorting, and formatting options.
+reports the state of partitions and nodes managed by SLURM.
+It has a wide variety of filtering, sorting, and formatting options.sbatch

-sbatch is used to submit a job script for later execution.
-The script will typically contain one or more srun commands to launch parallel tasks.
+is used to submit a job script for later execution.
+The script will typically contain one or more srun commands to launch parallel tasks.squeue

-You can check on your currently running jobs using the commands:
+You can check on your currently running jobs using the commands:squeue --me

 squeue -u <userid>

-If you want to check the running jobs under an Account or from a certain group:
+If you want to check the running jobs under an Account or from a certain group:squeue -A <groupName>

-If you want to see running jobs on a node and a partition:
+If you would like to see running jobs on a node and a partition:squeue -p <PartitionID>

 squeue -w <nodeID>

-sacct is a utility used for retrieving and displaying accouting data and job information like job status, history, resource consumption, efficiency analysis, customizable output.
-For example the following command can be used to extract information about processed jobs of yours over a time period:
+is a utility used for retrieving and displaying accounting data and job information like job status, history, resource consumption, efficiency analysis, customizable output.
+For example, the following command can be used to extract information about processed jobs of yours over a time period:

-The command above will list down all the jobs that you ran over the year of 2022 from January 1st till December 1st.
+The command above will list down all the jobs that you ran over the year of 2022 from January 1st until February 1st.

 More in-depth information at http://slurm.schedmd.com/documentation.html